 [11.
 Deleted in Gazette 30 Dec 2004 p.
 6954.]

-12. Prescribed body; classes of vehicles
+12. Bodies prescribed (Act s.
+7(4)); classes of vehicle prescribed

 (1) A body listed in Schedule 2 is a prescribed body for the purposes of section 7(4) of the Act and the certificate issued by a body in accordance with that section shall set out the class of vehicle in respect of which the certificate holder has been found competent to act as a driving instructor.